 The following nursing management encompasses the basic dietary and lifestyle adaptations to avoid obesity during pregnancy:

 - Assess her previous nutritional status and eating preferences

-- Also assess for presence of vices like smoking and alcohol abuse and if there are presence of illnesses like diabetes, hypertension or cardiac diseases.
+- Also, assess for the presence of vices like smoking and alcohol abuse and if there is the presence of illnesses like diabetes, hypertension, or cardiac diseases.

-- Check and monitor her weight prior pregnancy and during prenatal visits, check for consistency on weight gain pattern and any increase or reduction in weight.
+- Check and monitor her weight prior to pregnancy and during prenatal visits, check for consistency on weight gain pattern, and any increase or reduction in weight.

-- Educate client of the foods necessary during pregnancy like foods rich in iron, iodine, fiber, folic acid, calcium and phosphate, as well as other vitamins and minerals.
+- Educate clients of the foods necessary during pregnancy like foods rich in iron, iodine, fiber, folic acid, calcium, and phosphate, as well as other vitamins and minerals.

 - Plan diet modifications considering her cultural, financial, and nutritional aspects.
 The recommended caloric intake of a pregnant woman should be within 2500 calories.

-- In terms of cravings and overeating, adjustment for additional extra calories or food choices that include the food that she is craving in might be helpful; in order for her not to cheat in her diet.
+- In terms of cravings and overeating, adjustment for adding extra calories or food choices that include the food that she is craving might be helpful; in order for her not to cheat in her diet.

 - Emphasize to her that the important guideline in food preferences during pregnancy is its quality instead of its quantity.